The flexibility of SAP SuccessFactors means that you can implement any module at any time, without being forced...

 When it comes to payroll, the Employee Central data model and the specific Employee Central Payroll integration feature that is being used require the two to be implemented together.

 Things to watch out for

 Implementing SuccessFactors modules, such as Compensation before Employee Central or Onboarding before Recruiting Management, can sometimes leave you with rework later.
-Having a compensation planning template built based on your human resource information system (HRIS) could mean rebuilding the template when switching over to Employee Central, particularly if the pay component structure differs between the previous HRIS and Employee Central.
+Having a compensation template built based on your human resource information system (HRIS) could mean rebuilding the template when switching over to Employee Central, particularly if the pay component structure differs between the previous HRIS and Employee Central.

 Essentially, going down any path that might require a process or user interface change within 12 to 18 months is not always going to sit well with employees.
-For example, having a new hiring process that requires a number of manual steps, instead of implementing SuccessFactors Onboarding as part of the Employee Central implementation, will not make employees feel like the new system is really benefitting them.
+For example, having a hiring process that requires a number of manual steps, instead of implementing SuccessFactors Onboarding as part of the Employee Central implementation, will not make employees feel like the system is really benefitting them.
 Future proofing your implementation with the right solution roadmap can be critical to overall adoption by employees.